Is project planning for creative work in marketing as boring as it sounds?

 Develop a detailed project plan.

-There are two key elements for success in developing the detailed project plan.
+There are two key elements for success in developing a detailed project plan.

 - Full team participation.
 This is a group activity and should be done in person.